 So You Want to be a Derm PA?

 This topic is likely my most asked about.
 So many of you are on your own path towards a career in medicine and want to know the steps it took to get here.
 It wasn’t long ago that I was in the exact same position so I want to break down a list of my most frequently asked questions.
+Also, I have an entire podcast episode dedicated to this subject, so make sure to listen in!

 Let’s start from the beginning…